How Cisco Webex Transforms Your Distance Learning Schedule

 This makes it easy for you to retain important data, archive lessons, and even stay compliant with educational governance requirements.
 The high-speed data capture capabilities from Smarsh allows educational facilities to get a real-time overview of how data is being preserved and protected in a digital landscape.

-You can access Smarsh as an integration for Cisco Webex Teams.
+You can access Smarsh as an integration for Cisco Webex.
 Once the technology is installed, educators will access:

-- Near real-time data capture abilities across all Cisco Webex Teams content.
+- Near real-time data capture abilities across all Cisco Webex content.

-- Contextual snapshots for data preservation as conversations happen in Webex Teams.
+- Contextual snapshots for data preservation as conversations happen in Webex.

 - Full fidelity and contextual replay of Cisco Teams experiences.